valerysamovich/roster/README.md

 email activation link.
 After successful registration process user can login in login page.

-   1.Register with email activation
+   1. Register with email activation
-   2.Login with email and password
+   2. Login with email and password
-   3.View contacts and notes
+   3. View contacts and notes
-   4.Create, update and delete contacts
+   4. Create, update and delete contacts
-   5.Create, update and delete notes
+   5. Create, update and delete notes
-   6.Logout
+   6. Logout

 Test environment for user: